JohnFodero/linecook/README.md

 # LineCook - Shipping Label Detection API

-This is designed to solve a super narrow problem - when using a label printer, but when you have to download, crop, save and print.
+This is designed to solve a super narrow problem - when using a label printer you have to download, crop, save all before printing.
 This makes the benefits of having a label printer setup marginal at best.
-This automates the label detection, crop, rotation, and printing all into one API.
+This tool automates the label detection, crop, rotation, and printing all into one API.

 ## Installation & Setup